fyngyrz/aa_macro/martomac.README.md

 all means do so and I'd be delighted to have it join the rest of this fluffy goodness.

-Otherwise you get my converter, which was seat-of-the-pants and probably only works properly within the context of the most basic markdown syntax.
+Otherwise you get my converter, which was seat-of-the-pants and only works properly within the context of precisely correct markdown syntax.
+The markdown processor itself is pretty relaxed about unclosed italics and bold, unescaped special characters and so on. `martomac.py` is not.

+The downside of that is that some of your `.md` files may not convert correctly.
+In fact, if you manage to get unbalanced braces of any flavor in the .md file outside of a code block or span, or fail to escape them properly, the resulting `macro()` input will not be fully parsable, which will leave you with truncated HTML results.

+The upside is that it may tell you that you might need to fix your markdown. :\)

+On the *other* hand, if you find a conversion not working that you think should work, push the markdown file to the `aa_macro` repo and I will take a look -- or of course you can do it if you are so inclined.

-See the supplied [test file](mtm.md) for a quick look at what is known to work.
+See the supplied [test file](mtm.md) and the other markdown files in the `aa_macro` repo here for a look at what is known to work.